joannapea/sqlsharing/share-your-sql-data.md

 ## Next steps

 In this tutorial, you learnt how to create an Azure Data Share and invite recipients.
-To learn about how a Data Consumer can accept and receive a data share, continue to the [accept and receive data](subscribe-to-data-share.md) tutorial.
+To learn about how a Data Consumer can accept and receive a data share, continue to the [accept and receive SQL data](receive-sql-data.md) tutorial.